jandestiny/projects/README.md

-# projects
+# My projects

-Documentations of past projects and my contributions
+This repository contains documentation (mostly as one pagers) for some of my past projects.
+Feel free to browse around.